Type B Roof Deck

 WHAT IS B DECK?

 B Deck is by far the most commonly used roof deck for new construction projects.
 This is due to the fact that B deck is the most efficient 1.5” deep steel roof deck section.
 Compared to Type A roof decks and Type F roof decks, Type B metal roof decks have the highest strength-to-weight ratio.
 As with all steel products, the lighter the section, the more economical it will be.
 And since B decks can carry higher loads at longer spans than A decks and F decks, the steel supports below the metal deck can be spaced further apart.
 The result?
 A larger support spacing results in fewer supports and more savings for the building owner.
-Check out our breakdown of B deck dimensions below.
+Check out our breakdown of Type B metal roof deck dimensions below.

 B DECK (WIDE RIB)